 Pierce County will begin designing a permanent repair once the temporary bypass is in place.
 Staff will continue to monitor the bypass until permanent repairs are completed.
 We do not yet have a timeline on when the permanent repairs will be completed.

-We will keep nearby residents updated on our progress through informational postcards and via this webpage.
+We will keep nearby residents updated on our progress through handouts and via this webpage.

 Call the Parkview Point Hotline at (253) 798-8888 with questions or concerns.